abhishek-raj8051/right-ads-gulati-physiotherapy/README.md

 ## 📄 License

-This project was built for client use as part of an internship engagement.
+This project was built for client use as part of an internship engagement at **Right Ads**.
 All content, branding, and imagery belong to **Gulati Physiotherapy Clinic**.
 Code structure and implementation are shared here for portfolio/demonstration purposes.

 ---

 ## 🙋 Author

 **[Your Name]**
-Web Development Intern
+Cybersecurity Intern @ Right Ads
-[Your Agency/Company Name]
+_(Web development undertaken as an additional client project during internship)_

 [LinkedIn] · [Portfolio] · [Email]